Abdelrahmankhaledabdallahabdallah/Paint/README.md

 A self-executable jar file will be generated in the target directory.
 Run the jar file to start the application: java -jar target/paint-app-1.0-SNAPSHOT.jar

-**Documentation:**

-A comprehensive report is included in the project directory (report.pdf).
-The report details the design, implementation, features, and user manual.

 **Additional Notes:**